Valentin-Metz/writeup_factorio/readme.md

 In September 2023 we found a buffer overflow vulnerability in Factorio.
 This vulnerability allows for arbitrary code execution when loading or previewing a modified save file.
-A fix has been released with game version 1.1.94 on October 30th 2023.
+We have reported the vulnerability alongside a proof-of-concept to the Factorio team, and a fix has been released with game version 1.1.94 on October 30th 2023.

 # Factorio